Designer-Gas-Club-Gaming/DGCBible/index.md

   Running away is failRP.

 - **If an officer responds to a gang battle event area, be prepared to be shot.**

-- **If you can't see the plate on the car or the car doesn't have a plate, the car can't be ID'd using the automatic license plate reader.**
-  If a vehicle is found parked or impounded, police need to physically RP out checking VIN numbers to get plate numbers.

 - **If a player has a cop & family member/friend is in a gang, you cannot directly involve yourself in gang related investigations that involve your family member/friends.**
   This would be considered meta/power gaming.